JumpLink/cms/public/sites/docs/Tutorial.md

 This is working because the url the cms processed is just `http://tutorial:1327/`,the rest `#/helloworld` is just a [Fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) and processed from the client/browser.
 If you try to call [http://tutorial:1327/helloworld](http://tutorial:1327/helloworld) the site is not found and the cms prints the error message `[RoutesService.findOneByUrl] Route not found! /helloworld`.
 The CMS tries also to find any Controller that match this route but there is no `HelloworldController`.
 So you need to regist this route in the CMS Database.

+#### Regist / insert your new route in the CMS database

-You can do this by insert a setup json object into your theme.json or by creating this route in the cms admin, the theme.json could look like
+You can do this by insert a setup json object into your theme.json or by creating this route in the cms admin, the theme.json could look like this

 ```json
 {